-This post contains affiliate links.
-As an Amazon Associate I earn from qualifying purchases at no additional cost to you.
+This post may contain affiliate links.
+As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 Have you been considering buying a used camper?
 If so, you already know that you can save thousands of dollars over buying a new one.
 Much like a vehicle, RVs lose a significant amount of value as soon as you pull off the lot.
-Whether you decide to buy that used camper from a dealership or an individual, there are a few things to look for as well as some questions that you should ask the seller.
+Whether you decide to buy that used camper from a dealership or a private seller, there are a few things to look for as well as some questions that you should ask the seller.

 Our First Used Camper

-We ran across a 1999 Hi-Lo Classic a few hours from where we live.
-The seller had a great description, and after speaking with him on the phone, we decided to make the trip to take a closer look.
+We ran across a 1999 Hi-Lo Classic that was located a few hours from where we lived.
+The private seller had a great description listed in the ad, and after speaking with him on the phone, we decided to make the trip to take a closer look.

-Trust Your Gut Feeling
+1. Trust Your Gut Feeling

 Before you buy a used camper, try to read your seller.
 Do they seem like they are trying to hide certain damage or are they being up-front about any issues they know about the camper?